 What’s it like to use the 1MORE ColorBuds?

-No matter which color variant you choose, the earbud construction is the same: an all-plastic build a rubberized exterior.
-This rubberized finish is great for keeping the earbuds in place, and is reminiscent of the Jabra Elite 75t series.
+No matter which color variant you choose, the earbud construction is the same: an all-plastic build with a rubberized exterior.
+This rubberized finish keeps the earbuds in place and is reminiscent of the Jabra Elite 75t series.

 Users can adjust the volume directly from the headset but this must be remapped in the 1MORE MUSIC app.

 Whereas the earbuds are well thought out, the case feels like an afterthought.
 Its glossy finish cheapens the package and the hinge feels flimsy.
 The ColorBuds case doesn’t feel nearly as premium as the identically priced Anker Soundcore Liberty Air 2.
 As with most charging cases, the ColorBuds case uses magnets to guide the earbuds in place.
 These magnets are unusually strong, and there were times when the earbuds were difficult to remove gingerly.

 The 1MORE ColorBuds don’t offer an effortless experience akin to the Google Pixel Buds or Apple AirPods on their respective operating systems.
 Instead, you must manually pair the headset through your smartphone’s Bluetooth menu.
 From then on out, the earbuds will automatically reconnect to the last used device.